jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --

 The king raises his standard at Nottingham.
 Most lords ride to him and their tenant farmers follow.
 Some others join the merchants and craftsmen of the south and build their own army, centered on London.
 The country is at civil war; Royalist versus Parliamentarians.
 Both sides have the same food, equipment, weapons.
 One side organises by lordship, bloodline, and obligation.
-The other through independence, merit, and even elections.
+The other through independence, merit, and separation of political and military leadership.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
 Four years of war.
+Massive disorder everywhere.
 Many fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-Over a hundred thousand non-combatants die.
-Massive disorder everywhere.
+Wilderness creeps back into civilization.
+Over a hundred thousand non-combatants die from starvation, infections, blight.

 Parliament wins.
 Charles in prison.

 He secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
 Granaries dwindle.
-Charles asks Irish Catholics to help defend his Protestant throne.
-Countrywide revulsion.
+Charles asks Irish Catholics to help defend his Protestant throne causing countrywide revulsion.

 Parliament's support swells.
 Their battle-hardened New Model Army readies for another war.